d1f0lt/tanks/README.md

 Just tanks is a free and opensource multiplayer arcade game inspired by "Battle City".
 Your goal is to destroy the opponent's tanks and not be destroyed by them.
 You can choose either a multiplayer to play with up to 10 friends or single-player to improve your skills with relaxing game against bots.
-Get money for your wins and use them to transform your little tank into the war machine.
+Earn coins for your wins and use them to transform your tiny tank into an invincible war machine.

 ## Controls